datastaxdevs/workshop-intro-streaming-and-cdc/lab1/pub-sub.md

     ./bin/pulsar-client produce -m "Hello there" -n 2 persistent://public/default/my-first-topic
     ```

-    There will be quite a bit of feedback on the screen becuase verbose logging is turned on.
+    There will be quite a bit of feedback on the screen because verbose logging is turned on.
 Upon a successful publish, the last line should be…

     ```log